 Legal aid providers: find out how the LAA sets quality assurance standards and make sure you qualify.

-If you hold a legal aid contract with LAA you must have the SQM or MQM standard or the Lexcel Practice Management standard (Lexcel), owned by the Law Society.
+If you hold a legal aid contract with LAA you must have the SQM standard or the Lexcel Practice Management standard (Lexcel), owned by the Law Society.

-The LAA owns the quality assurance standards known as Specialist Quality Mark (SQM) and Mediation Quality Mark (MQM).
+The LAA owns the quality assurance standards known as Specialist Quality Mark (SQM).

 Specialist Quality Mark

-The Specialist Quality Mark (SQM) is a quality assurance standard if you:
+The Specialist Quality Mark (SQM) is a quality assurance standard designed for organisations:

-- offer a full range of legal services, including representation in court (where necessary and permitted) by formally trained professionals
+- offering a full range of legal services, including representation in court (where necessary and permitted) by formally trained professionals

-We publish updates about the standards in the LAA bulletin.
+We publish updates about the Specialist Quality Mark standards in the LAA bulletin.